AbrhamYishak/A2SV-Backend-Track/Task5/task_manager/docs/api_documentation.md

 `PUT /tasks/:id`

 **Description**:
 Updates an existing task by its ID.
-This request **replaces** the entire task object.
+This request **replaces** the entire task object with the new task based on the given id.

 **Request Headers**:
 - `Content-Type: application/json`